datacamp-content/courses-introduction-to-shell/chapter1.md

 *** =instructions

-You are in the directory `/home/repl`.
+You are in `/home/repl`.
-Use `ls some/relative/path` to list the files identified by each of the following absolute paths:
+Use `ls some/relative/path` to list:

-- `/home/repl/course.txt`
+- The file `/home/repl/course.txt` (and only that file).
-- `/home/repl/people/agarwal.txt`
+- The file `/home/repl/seasonal/summer.csv` (and only that file).
+- The contents of the directory `/home/repl/people`.

 *** =hint
 You can often construct the relative path to a file or directory below your current location